-We are already over a week into the new year and new decade (I know!) and maybe some of your goals have already gone by the wayside.
-If you want a long term goal that will reap many benefits, the marathon can give that to you!
-So, here are 7 reasons to run a marathon in 2020!
+We have started a new year – 2023!
+Many people establish various goals that they want to hit in a new year and many of those goals are fitness related.
+Well, if you want a long term goal that will reap many benefits, a marathon can give that to you!
+Here are 7 reasons to run a marathon in 2023.

 Running Tip: Check out the book I used to run my first marathon – the “Non-Runner’s Marathon Trainer.”
 It has some great stories while laying out a very good running schedule.
 You won’t run longer than 18 miles and not more than 36 miles in a week!